wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 create packer_var_file.json, edited for arcus red project

-Note that I had to add packer_build_ingest security group to arcus project to allow ssh access for packer to build image "networks" is existing router in OpenStack project, did not have to create this CUDN-Internet is existing floating ip pool name in gaia red project Had to work out flavor and image name from looking at options in the arcus gaia red OpenStack project and doing some trial VM creations to get good combinations
+Note that I had to add a "packer_build_ingest" security group to the arcus project to allow ssh access for packer to build the image
+"networks" is existing router in OpenStack project, did not have to create this CUDN-Internet is existing floating ip pool name in gaia red project Had to work out flavor and image name from looking at options in the arcus gaia red OpenStack project and doing some trial VM creations to get good combinations